xuyuji9000/linux-playground/netlink/playground/Readme.md

-This folder contains an example using netlink feature to communicate with the kernel.
+This folder contains an example using netlink feature to communicate with the kernel, and list network interface names.

+# Commands

 - Build